 Darlene Stromstad, New President & CEO of MVHS, is our opposition - and just like her - we wish to know and understand our opponents.
 So here's what we know; this page is our Darlene "blog", there's a link to her "Bio", as well as one to track what's she's saying...

-January 4, 2019 - We've drafted a welcome to the new hospital CEO, as we're hoping to share a conversation soon...
+January 4, 2019 - We've drafted a fullpage ad in the UticaOD to welcome our new hospital CEO.
+We're hoping to share a conversation soon...

 #NoHospitalDowntown offers a very warm welcome to new @MVHealthSystem President & CEO, Ms. Darlene Stromstad.
 We’re looking forward to sitting down with you... https://t.co/nrklkcZMKF pic.twitter.com/BLizrLs66O— #NoHospitalDowntown (@NoHospitalDwtn) January 4, 2019

 August 25, 2019 - Darlene is unable to say the truth, so we have someone who will for her...
 Darlene's Morally Correct Digest: CSX Train Tracks vs. #mvhsdowntown...

 The President & CEO of @MVHealthSystem Darlene Stromstad cannot say this about the proposed @CityofUtica downtown hospital, so @BrettTruett will...https://t.co/AmhOU5EC0q#mvhsdowntown pic.twitter.com/PgFT4KGMMG— #NoHospitalDowntown (@NoHospitalDwtn) August 25, 2019

 Please Consider - Ms Stromstad, just as other corporate executives do, they often bring a trusted advisor or two.
 Realizing she's become attached to a massive boondoggle (that will require additional PR and a massive marketing lift), Darlene has brough-on a longtime marketing pal, meet Patty.